 - Blood tests

 - Bone marrow tests

-The focus of care depends on the problems you’re having.
-If the cause is unknown, care may involve medicines.
-Corticosteroids will ease inflammation.
-They will also lower the number of eosinophils.
-These medicines come in different forms.
+The focus of care depends on the problems a person has.
+Corticosteroids may be given to ease inflammation.
+This will also lower the number of eosinophils.

 American Academy of Allergy, Asthma, and Immunology https://www.aaaai.org